 The shuttle bumped to a landing and taxied toward the terminal.
 Elam unfastened his seatbelt and tried to relax.
 After what felt like hours, but that he knew were just a few short minutes, the shuttle ground to a stop.
 More clunking noises announced the stairway deploying, and then his ears popped as the shuttle doors opened.

 He stood, stretched, and escaped to the outdoors.

 He took a deep breath and wrinkled his nose at the stink.
 Kind of sick-sweet, not quite like vomit, but almost.
-He supposed that would be the genetically engineered wheat, triticum cabitorum he'd read about.
+He supposed that would be the genetically engineered wheat, triticum cabitorum, he'd read about.
 In the five hundred years since the Great Disintegration, it had time to spread over large areas of Cabot's Landing, apparently including the spaceport at Cabot's Cove.

 Bender followed him and--of course--stood too close while he surveyed their surroundings.
-The runway stretched off in the distance, low mountains rimmed the valley, and a single-story concrete structure stood about fifty meters away.
+The runway stretched off in the distance, low mountains rimmed the valley, and a single-story concrete structure stood about fifty meters distant.
 An open air, driverless vehicle puttered toward them and stopped a short distance away.

 A hologram flickered into existence, and Elam rolled his eyes.
 Just what he needed.
 Someone had programmed the AI to not only look like a person, but to look like a friggin' nineteenth century butler.
 Give him ten minutes alone at the control console, and he'd fix that.

 The butler--Cornwall--bowed and spoke with a prim, Oxford accent.
 "How may I serve you, sir?"